coreytaylorcompchem/the_kitbag/pipelines/data_retrieval_and_curation/README.md

 ## TODO

-* Implement more advanaced curation (e.g. Caco-2 current retrieves all readouts).
+* Implement more advanced curation (at the moment, ADME retrieves all readouts / units).
 * Add more parsers for alternative data sources.
 * Workflows to combine data from different sources.